youngkin/hugoblog/content/post/GoHTTPSClientServer.md

 17      MinVersion: tls.VersionTLS12,
 ```

 * Line 3 - we define an `x509.CertPool`.
 This is a pool of certificates that will be used below.
-It will contain the certifcate of the CA that signed the client's certificate.
+It will contain the certificate of the CA that signed the client's certificate.
 * Line 4 - we check the value of the `certOp`.
 Any value above `tls.RequestClientCert` will require clients to provide a certificate.
 * Lines 5 - 8 - In order to validate client certificates a CA certificate needs to be loaded into the `caCertPool`.
 These lines read the CA certificate file and handle any errors
 * Lines 9 -10 - We create a new `x509.CertPool` and add the CA's certificate to the pool.